 provided on 4mm shrouded connectors with a common terminal, start terminal and run terminal.

-Requires an external capacitor to start rotation.
+Requires an external capacitor (included inside the Control unit) to start rotation.

 The shunt motor is a 24V device with a 2 pole wound stator a wound rotor with carbon brushes.
 Rotor and stator connections are made on separate 4mm shrouded connectors so that the field and armature can be excited by separate DC power supplies.

 The three phase 24V 35W induction motor has a 2 pole wound stator.
 Connection for each winding is provided on 4mm shrouded safety connectors.